rprt/rspec-page-regression/README.md

 	require 'capybara/poltergeist'
 	Capybara.javascript_driver = :poltergeist

-### Using the selenium driver
+### In browser, using the selenium driver

-You can also use the selenium driver with capybara.
-This offers the possiblity to visually test your pages against a range of real browsers.
-Add the [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver) to your Gemfile:
+To run in a browser, use the [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver).

 In your Gemfile: